Anthony Eden: Suez (1956)

-Eden believed that if Nasser were seen to get away with seizing the Canal then Egypt and other Arab countries might move closer to the Soviet Union.
+Eden believed that if Nasser were seen to get away with seizing the canal then Egypt and other Arab countries might move closer to the Soviet Union.
 At that time, the Middle East accounted for 80–90 percent of Western Europe's oil supply.
 Other Middle East countries might also be encouraged to nationalise their oil industries.
 The invasion, he contended at the time, and again in a 1967 interview, was aimed at maintaining the sanctity of international agreements and at preventing future unilateral denunciation of treaties.
 Eden was energetic during the crisis in using the media, including the BBC, to incite public opinion to support his views of the need to overthrow Nasser.
 In September 1956 a plan was drawn up to reduce the flow of water in the Nile by using dams in an attempt to damage Nasser's position.
 However, the plan was abandoned because it would take months to implement, and due to fears that it could affect other countries such as Uganda and Kenya.

-On 25 September 1956 the Chancellor of the Exchequer, Harold Macmillan, met informally with President Eisenhower at the White House; he misread Eisenhower's determination to avoid war and told Eden that the Americans would not in any way oppose the attempt to topple Nasser.
+On 25 September 1956 the Chancellor of the Exchequer, Harold Macmillan, met informally with President Eisenhower at the White House.
+He misread Eisenhower's determination to avoid war and told Eden that the Americans would not in any way oppose the attempt to topple Nasser.
 Though Eden had known Eisenhower for years and had many direct contacts during the crisis, he also misread the situation.
 The Americans saw themselves as the champion of decolonisation and refused to support any move that could be seen as imperialism or colonialism.
 Eisenhower felt the crisis had to be handled peacefully; he told Eden that American public opinion would not support a military solution.
 Eden and other leading British officials incorrectly believed Nasser's support for Palestinian militia against Israel, as well as his attempts to destabilise pro-western regimes in Iraq and other Arab states, would deter the US from intervening with the operation.
-Eisenhower specifically warned that the Americans, and the world, "would be outraged" unless all peaceful routes had been exhausted, and even then "the eventual price might become far too heavy".
+Eisenhower specifically warned that the Americans and the world would be "outraged" unless all peaceful routes had been exhausted, and even then "the eventual price might become far too heavy".
 At the root of the problem was the fact that Eden felt that Britain was still an independent world power.
 His lack of sympathy for British integration into Europe, manifested in his scepticism about the fledgling European Economic Community (EEC), was another aspect of his belief in Britain's independent role in world affairs.

-Israel invaded the Sinai peninsula at the end of October 1956.
+Israel invaded the Sinai Peninsula at the end of October 1956.
 Britain and France moved in ostensibly to separate the two sides and bring peace, but in fact to regain control of the canal and overthrow Nasser.
 The United States immediately and strongly opposed the invasion.
-The United Nations denounced the invasion, the Soviets were bellicose, and only New Zealand, Australia, West Germany and South Africa spoke out for Britain's position.
+The United Nations denounced the invasion, the Soviets were bellicose, and only New Zealand, Australia, West Germany and South Africa spoke out for the British and French position.